s3683007/A2-G2/README.md

 3. Enter your new problem discription
 4. Enter your problem severity (1 for low, 2 for medium and 3 for high).

-#### View Staff Tickets
+#### View Your Open Tickets
 1. Follow Login section, steps 1-3 as a prerequisite.
-2. Enter 2 in the staff menu to view open tickets.
+2. Enter 2 in the staff menu to view your open tickets.

 ## Usage - Technicians mode
 #### Login